7 TYPES OF COFFEE IN FRANCE AND HOW TO ORDER?

 The Café Venous, often abbreviated as a Viennese coffee, is a luxurious and creamy beverage that originates from Austria.
 This exquisite coffee is made by blending strong espresso with whipped cream, creating a harmonious balance of bold flavors and smooth texture.
 Known for its rich taste and decadent presentation, the Café Venous has become a popular choice among coffee enthusiasts worldwide.

 Priced higher than regular coffees due to its quality ingredients and labor intensive preparation process, the Cafe Viennois is appreciated for its indulgent taste and elegant serving style.
 People are drawn to this coffee not only for its delightful flavor but also for the sophisticated experience it offers.
-While it can be found in cafes around the world, it is most commonly enjoyed in European countries like France where its traditional roots are deeply ingrained in cafe culture.
 In France, a cup of Café Venous typically costs around €6 to €8, reflecting its premium status within the realm of gourmet coffees.

 CAFE NOISETTE